 - Drawing inferences Inference, simply explained means- “that which was not explicitly stated but must be true”.
 It must be a direct logical consequence of what the passage stated.

 Be it reading comprehension or fill in the blanks, knowing the meaning and the contextual usage of words is paramount.
-Since there are only two months left to the exams, making notes is the most advisable method.
+Since there are only two months left for the exams, making notes is the most advisable method.
 Writing is a form of revision.
 Moreover, when free, go through all the words noted in order to help you remember them once again.
 Synonyms, antonyms, fill in the blanks and reading comprehensions are the places where vocabulary questions are most often found.

 Spot the errors-